erysimum/soccerize/README.md

 ###  1. Developer Pushes Code
 - Developer pushes to the `eks-deploy` branch in **GitLab**
-- Passes IMAGE TAG VERSION as a parameter, GitLab triggers the **Jenkins CI** pipeline
+- Developer manually triggers the **Jenkins CI** pipeline by passing the frontend and backend image tag as parameters.

 ###  2. Jenkins CI Job
 - **Clones the repository**